AdiechaHK/Cast_defect/README.md

-This is a web site for a mechanical student
+Title: This is a web site for a mechanical student

->> It's presenting  his project [ Sand Casting ]
+It's presenting  his project [ Sand Casting ]

 >> Project tacken By: (Students of Diploma mechanical)
     - Jaydeep Dinesh Chavda